gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

   + 'OptimalityTolerance': We specify the optimality tolerance as 1e-9
   + 'ConstraintTolerance': Finally we specify the constraint tolerance as 1e-6

-The output is shown in figure 1.
+##---

 ![Fig 1]({{ site.baseurl }}/images/LinearProgramming/LinearProgramming_MatlabOutput1.png "zero order"){:width=75%}
 **Figure 1: Solution to the linear programming problem above.
 The figure shows the output from the linprog() function in Matlab.**

-Let's analyze figure 1:
+The solution to the optimization problem in this post is shown in figure 1.
+Let's analyze what it means:
 * x is the solution to the problem
 * fval is the value of the objective function
 * The exitflag marked as 1 means we have solved the problem.
 If we get some other value, it means we didn't succesfully solve it.